ts-rest/ts-rest/apps/docs/docs/guides/nx.md

 ## Example Library

-Below is an example lib is an example of a contract in a shared lib, shared between many libraries (in the ts-rest example repo)
+Below is an example of a contract in a shared lib, shared between many libraries (in the ts-rest example repo)

 ![Example Lib](../../static/img/nx-example-lib.png)